 MA, ARAM, ARCO

-Described by The Times as ‘a superb accompanist’ and praised in Gramophone for his ‘breathtaking sensitivity’, Chris has performed in recital with singers including Sir Thomas Allen, John Mark Ainsley, Sophie Bevan, Claire Booth, Susan Bullock, Joseph Calleja, Allan Clayton, Lucy Crowe, Sophie Daneman, Bernarda Fink, Sarah Fox, Michael George, Anthony Rolfe Johnson, Christiane Karg, Jonas Kaufmann, Andrew Kennedy, Yvonne Kenny, Dame Felicity Lott, Christopher Maltman, Ian Partridge, Joan Rodgers, Kate Royal, Toby Spence, Bryn Terfel, Robin Tritschler, Ailish Tynan, Roderick Williams, Catherine Wyn Rogers, Elizabeth Watts and many others.
+Described by The Times as having ‘beauties and insights aplenty’ and praised in Gramophone for his ‘breathtaking sensitivity’, Chris has performed with singers including Sir Thomas Allen, John Mark Ainsley, Sophie Bevan, Claire Booth, Susan Bullock, Allan Clayton, Lucy Crowe, Sophie Daneman, Bernarda Fink, Michael George, Anthony Rolfe Johnson, Christiane Karg, Jonas Kaufmann, Andrew Kennedy, Yvonne Kenny, Dame Felicity Lott, Christopher Maltman, Mark Padmore, Joan Rodgers, Kate Royal, Kathryn Rudge, Toby Spence, Bryn Terfel, Sir John Tomlinson, Robin Tritschler, Ailish Tynan, Roderick Williams, Catherine Wyn Rogers, Elizabeth Watts and many others.

-He also has performed with instrumentalists including Julian Bliss, Andrej Bielow, Adrian Brendel, Michael Collins, Nicholas Daniel, David Garrett, Tine Thing Helseth, Daniel Hope and Steven Isserlis; with ensembles including the Elias, Fitzwilliam, Alberni and Szymanowski Quartets, London Winds, Britten Sinfonia and Scottish Chamber Orchestra; and with choirs including Tenebrae, BBC Singers and The Sixteen.
+He has also performed with instrumentalists including Julian Bliss, Andrej Bielow, Adrian Brendel, Michael Collins, Nicholas Daniel, David Garrett, Tine Thing Helseth, Daniel Hope and Steven Isserlis; with ensembles including the Elias, Heath, Fitzwilliam and Szymanowski Quartets, London Winds, Britten Sinfonia and Scottish Chamber Orchestra; and with choirs including The Sixteen.

-Chris was born in Leicester and read music at New College, Oxford, before studying piano with John Streets in France, and Malcolm Martineau and Michael Dussek at the Royal Academy of Music.
+Chris was born in Leicester and read music an organ scholar at New College, Oxford, before studying piano with John Streets in France and Malcolm Martineau at the Royal Academy of Music.
 His many awards include a Grammy, the accompaniment prize in the 2001 Kathleen Ferrier competition, the 2003 Gerald Moore award and the 2002 Geoffrey Parsons award.

-Since making his debut at Wigmore Hall in 2001, Chris has performed in major concert venues and festivals throughout the world, including the Edinburgh, Aldeburgh and Cheltenham festivals, BBC Proms, Wigmore Hall, Barbican, Southbank Centre, Carnegie Hall, Schubertiade-Schwarzenberg, and as far afield as Sri Lanka, Japan, Canada and Brazil.
-He has made over 20 recordings on labels including Hyperion, Decca, EMI, DG, Coro, Berlin Classics and Signum.
-Forthcoming CDs include recordings with Roderick Williams, Dame Felicity Lott, John Mark Ainsley, Claire Booth, Andrej Bielow and Julian Bliss.
-Chris is also regularly heard on BBC Radio 3.
+Since making his debut at Wigmore Hall in 2001, Chris has performed in major concert venues and festivals throughout Europe and North America, and toured to Japan, China, Brazil, Sri Lanka, Russia and Canada.
+He has made over 20 recordings on labels including Hyperion, Decca, Erato, DG, Coro and Signum.
+He has also made many studio recordings and live broadcasts for BBC Radio 3.